PermutaTriangle/Tilings/README.rst

 =========

-Finally, we'd like reiterate, if you need support, have a suggestion, or just want to be up to date with the latest developments please join us on our `Discord server <https://discord.gg/ySJD6SV>`__ where we'd be happy to hear from you!
+Finally, we'd like to reiterate, if you need support, have a suggestion, or just want to be up to date with the latest developments please join us on our `Discord server <https://discord.gg/ySJD6SV>`__ where we'd be happy to hear from you!